Phase curves of transiting exoplanets

 Phase curves are the holy grail of time domain exoplanet astronomy.
 By observing a system throughout the full orbital phase, we can measure not only the primary transit (when the planet passes in front of its host star), but also the secondary transit (when the planet is occulted) and variations in the planet’s brightness throughout its orbit.
 For short-period planets, which are expected to be tidally locked, these photometric modulations provide a longitudinal map of the surface brightness (see figure).

 TESS is now in its Extended Mission, during which it has revisited most of the targets it observed in the Primary Mission.
 The additional photometry has greatly enhanced the precision of the measured phase-curve parameters.
-Furthermore, the repeated observations has allowed us to probe for possible atmospheric variability on both month- and year-long timescales.
+Furthermore, the repeated observations have allowed us to probe for possible atmospheric variability on both month- and year-long timescales.
 Such an analysis was recently carried out on WASP-12b (Wong et al. 2022a), where we found no evidence for significant variability in the dayside brightness of the planet.
 Extended Mission transit timings can also be used to refine transit ephemerides and probe for tidal orbital decay.
 Our study of WASP-12b leveraged the extended time baseline to derive a more precise measurement of the tidal orbital decay rate of the planet.
+Utilizing phase curve considerations as part of the TESS planet candidate vetting process can also uncover notable systems.
+For example, I led the discovery of the ultrahot Jupiter TOI-2109b, which has a 16-hour orbit that is the shortest hitherto measured for a gas giant exoplanet and shows dramatic phase-curve variations (Wong et al. 2021b).

 Characterizing minor planets in the